Too Terrified to Give Birth Again? Understanding Secondary Tokophobia After Traumatic Birth

 You don't have to wait until you're in crisis.
 Earlier intervention means more time to process trauma before your next birth.

-Where you'd like to be (what would "feeling ready" or "feeling safer" look like?)
+What you'd most like to be different — what would "feeling ready" or even just "feeling safer" actually look like for you?

-How trauma-focused therapy can specifically help with secondary tokophobia
+How trauma-focused therapy specifically helps with secondary tokophobia — in plain language, not therapy jargon.

 You're Not "Just Anxious"-You're Traumatised